NRL teams: Milford to half, Reynolds in for 'Dogs

 South Sydney Rabbitohs vs. Melbourne Storm, Accor Stadium, 8pm (AEDT)

 Rabbitohs: 1.
 Latrell Mitchell 2.
 Alex Johnston 3.
 Isaiah Tass 4.
 Campbell Graham 5.
 Izaac Tu'itupou Thompson 6.
 Cody Walker 7.
 Lachlan Ilias 8.
 Daniel Suluka-Fifita 9.
 Damien Cook 10.
 Thomas Burgess 11.
 Keaon Koloamatangi 12.
 Jacob Host 13.
 Cameron Murray Bench: 14.
 Jed Cartwright 15.
 Michael Chee Kam 16.
 Davvy Moale 17.
 Hame Sele Reserves: 18.
-Blake Taaffe 19.
-Dean Hawkins 20.
-Ben Lovett 21.
-Taane Milne 22.
-Tallis Duncan
+Blake Taaffe 20.
+Ben Lovett

 Verdict: The Rabbitohs did enough to beat the Sea Eagles last week, without being overly impressive, in what was a tough game.
 The Storm bounced back for a win, with the return of Cameron Munster helping considerably, but it was only against the Tigers.
 The Storm are still missing too many key players to beat the Bunnies in this one.